-Martin Ferrell joined UNCSA in January 2017 as the Dean of the High School Program, bringing with him a wealth of experience working in secondary education.
-Martin taught history and mentored students for more than 16 years in schools in Virginia and Washington, D.C., including serving as History Department Chair at The Miller School is Charlottesville, Virginia.
+Martin Ferrell joined UNCSA in January 2017 as the Dean of the High School Academic Program, bringing with him a wealth of experience working in secondary education.
+Martin taught history and mentored students for more than 16 years in schools in Virginia and Washington, D.C., including serving as History Department Chair at The Miller School in Charlottesville, Virginia.
 Most recently, he served as Dean of Academics at Hawai‘i Preparatory Academy in Kamuela, Hawaii.

 Martin received a doctorate in Liberal Studies in 2016, presenting a thesis titled Aristotle, Dewey, Gadamer, and the Citizen Action Project: Educating the Ethical Citizen.
 An avid reader, traveler and runner, he also enjoys spending time with his his wife, Leah Lavin, and children—Jesse, Henry and Lyda.

 - Served as Dean of Academics at Hawai‘i Preparatory Academy, where he oversaw hiring and development for all K-12 faculty members.

 - More than 16 years of teaching experience, with an emphasis in European History and World History.

 - Table Leader, AP European History Reading, 2015 - present

 - Faculty Consultant, AP European History Reading, 2001-14